EPCCed/safe-docs/docs/tas.md

 Check that the sum of your allocation periods match the total compute resource requested.

 Click Update.

+## Reviewing and Editing

+The PI or the Contact (as entered under [People](#people) above) can go back and edit any of the sections, in any order, as many times as you wish, until you proceed to Submit.

 ## Submit

 Once all sections are 100% completed then an additional Submit button will appear at the foot of the page.
-Remember you must enter something into all the data entry fields, even if it is "n/a"
+Remember you must enter something into all the data entry fields, even if it is "n/a".

 Once you are happy that all the details are complete and correct, click on Submit, then Update.

 The Technical Assessment will now show as status "Submitted" and will be reviewed by the Service Team who will get back to you if they have any questions or comments.